 ARTIST BIO

-Tyler Bedwell was born in Portland, Maine, but has lived in the South since 2006 and now resides in Franklin, TN.
-She holds a Bachelor’s degree in Graphic Design from Harding University in Searcy, Arkansas.
+Tyler Bedwell was born in Portland, Maine, and has lived in the South since 2006.
+She is based in Franklin, Tennessee, and holds a Bachelor’s degree in Graphic Design from Harding University in Searcy, Arkansas.

-Her work has been exhibited in notable art shows and businesses throughout Middle Tennessee, allowing her to connect with a broader audience and share her unique perspective.
-Her work is currently on display at Stable Reserve in downtown Franklin, TN.
+Her art has been shown in juried shows and selected businesses throughout Middle Tennessee.
+She currently has pieces on display at Stable Reserve in downtown Franklin, Tennessee.

 ARTIST STATEMENT

-My realism paintings and drawings explore the quiet presence faith and legacy in everyday life.
-Through watercolor, pen, gouache, and charcoal, I capture the beauty of ordinary places and objects, inviting deeper reflection on their significance.
+My realism-based paintings and drawings explore the quiet presence of faith and legacy in everyday life.
+Working with watercolor, pen, gouache, and charcoal, I focus on ordinary places and objects, inviting closer reflection on what endures.